simonw/sqlite-history/README.md

 The `id`, `name`, `age` and `weight` columns represent the new values assigned to the row when it was updated.
 These can also be `null`, which might represent no change or might represent the value being set to `null` (hence the `_mask` column).

 The `_version` column is a monotonically increasing integer that is incremented each time a row is updated.

 The `_updated` column is a timestamp showing when the change was recorded.
+This is stored in milliseconds since the Unix epoch - to convert that to a human-readable UTC date you can use `strftime('%Y-%m-%d %H:%M:%S', _updated / 1000, 'unixepoch')` in your SQL queries.

 The `_mask` column is a bit mask that indicates which columns changed in an update.
 The bit mask is calculated by adding together the following values: